Article 1 – General

 - The information is publicly available as specified in the Act.

-- If the CCA has reasonable grounds to believe the information could be useful when investigating a contravention of a federal, provincial or foreign law and the information is used for that investigation;
+- If Curling Canada has reasonable grounds to believe the information could be useful when investigating a contravention of a federal, provincial or foreign law and the information is used for that investigation;

 - For an emergency that threatens an individual’s life, health or security;